 The PWLB allows the Commissioner to repay loans before maturity and either pay a premium or receive a discount according to as set formula based on current interest rates.
 Other lenders may also be prepared to negotiate premature redemption terms.
-The Commissioner may take advantage of this and replace some loans, with new loans, or repay loans without replacement, where this is expected to lead to and overall cost saving or a reduction in risk.
+The Commissioner may take advantage of this and replace some loans, with new loans, or repay loans without replacement, where this is expected to lead to an overall cost saving or a reduction in risk.
+This is unlikely to occur in the 2023/24 year as there is a large difference between premature redemption rates and new borrowing rates.
+However, if rescheduling is undertaken, it will be reported to Council.